-Lapse date
+109. Lapse date.

-- 95. The first trade in securities previously acquired pursuant to a prescribed exemption, other than a further trade exempted by this Act, is deemed to be a distribution, unless the prescribed conditions are met. - 96.
-(1) Subject to subsection (2), in this section "lapse date" means for a distribution to which section 83 or 93 applies, the date that is 12 months after the date the Commission issued the receipt for the prospectus or foreign prospectus. - (2) The Commission may order that the period specified in subsection (1) shall be reduced to not less than three months. - (3) No distribution of a security to which section 83 or 93 applies shall continue after the lapse date unless a new prospectus or foreign prospectus that complies with this Part is filed and the Commission issues a receipt for the document.
+- (1) Subject to subsection (2), in this section "lapse date" means for a distribution to which section 95 or 106 applies, the date that is twelve months after the date the Commission issued the receipt for the prospectus or foreign prospectus. - (2) The Commission may order that the period specified in subsection (1) shall be reduced to not less than three months. - (3) No distribution of a security to which section 95 or 106 applies shall continue after the lapse date unless a new prospectus or foreign prospectus that complies with this Part is filed and the Commission issues a receipt for the document.